 On September 26, 2017, the Company purchased 600,000 common shares of Vilhelmina Minerals Inc., a private company incorporated in Canada engaged in the exploration and development of metals, for CAD\$600,000 (\$483,420).
 In April 2018, the Company purchased an additional 600,000 common shares of Vilhelmina Minerals Inc. for CAD\$600,000 (\$476,430), and in December 2018, the Company purchased 74,000 common shares of Vilhelmina Minerals Inc. for CAD\$74,000 (\$54,244), increasing its ownership interest in Vilhelmina Minerals Inc. to 36.3% as at December 31, 2018 (2017 - 33%).
 Vilhelmina Minerals Inc. issued 220,000 shares in Q1 2019, decreasing the Company's ownership interest in Vilhelmina Minerals Inc. to 34.14% at the time of the transaction.
-Vilhelmina Minerals Inc. currently holds a 46.9% ownership interest in Vilhelmina Mineral AB ("Vilhelmina"), a private company which owns an interest in exploration and evaluation properties in Sweden and Norway.
+At the time of the transaction, the Company also held a 46.9% ownership interest in Vilhelmina Mineral AB ("Vilhelmina"), a private company which owns an interest in exploration and evaluation properties in Sweden and Norway.
 Vilhelmina Minerals Inc. has a contractual right to appoint three of the five directors of Vilhelmina.
 Vilhelmina is located in Sweden, and Mr. Scott Moore, an officer and director of the Company, is a director of Vilhelmina.
-Vilhelmina currently holds a 50% interest in Joma Gruver AS, a private company which holds an interest in exploration and evaluation properties in Norway, with an option to increase its ownership.
+Vilhelmina holds a 75% interest in Joma Gruver AS, a private company which holds an interest in exploration and evaluation properties in Norway, with an option to increase its ownership.

-On October 10, 2019, the Company acquired all of the issued and outstanding shares of Vilhelmina Minerals Inc. The Company acquired 2,457,230 common shares of Vilhelmina Minerals Inc. from other existing shareholders of Vilhelmina Minerals Inc. for a total purchase price of 9,088,235 common shares of the Company issued from treasury, making Vilhelmina Minerals Inc. a wholly owned subsidiary of the Company.
+On October 10, 2019, the Company acquired all of the issued and outstanding shares of Vilhelmina Minerals Inc. The Company acquired 2,457,230 common shares of Vilhelmina Minerals Inc. from other existing shareholders of Vilhelmina Minerals Inc. for a total purchase price of 9,088,235 common shares of the Company issued from treasury, making Vilhelmina Minerals Inc. a wholly owned subsidiary of the Company (the "Acquisition").